phopper-pivotal/PCF-Workshop-Carfax/labs/lab03_scaling/README.md

 #4   starting   2015-02-13 03:04:33 PM   0.0%   0 of 0           0 of 0
 ```

    * This application instance has completed the startup process and is actually able to accept requests.
    * This application instance is still starting and will not have any requests routed to it.

 3. Eventually all instances will converge to a running state:
 ```
 $ cf app cf-scale-boot
-Showing health and status for app cf-scale-boot in org oreilly-class / space instructor as cbusch@pivotal.io...
+Showing health and status for app cf-scale-boot in org test / space dev as phopper@pivotal.io...
 OK

 requested state: started